Gulf Islands and Strait of Georgia

 49th Parallel Market at 3055 Oak Street makes deliveries for a small fee to the docks; call 250-246-3551.

 Fuel Service at Jones Marine Services is closed due to a fire in early 2018; plans to permit and rebuild are in the works, anticipated to be completed for the 2020 boating season.

 Silva Bay Marina

-Silva Bay Marina, no pub for 2019.
-Food Trucks on the premises during the summer months.
+Silva Bay Marina, a fire in 2018 destroyed the Pub.
+The marina is in full operation and Food Trucks are on the premises during the summer months.
 The latest plans include a substantial re-development of the uplands to include a new restaurant and other resort amenities over the next several years.

 Fuel is no longer available on the dock at Lyall Harbour Public Wharf.
 Gasoline and diesel are available upland and can be taken by 15-gallon jerry cans to the dock; pay for fuel at the Saturna Cycle rental shop or at the Lighthouse Pub.
 The Saturna Point Store has closed and is no longer in business; the nearest grocery is located about 2.5 km on Saturna Island.
 The double decker-bus up the road, which housed the Wild Thyme café, is no longer in business.